Russia in World War I: Great power and its limits

 On the eve of the Great War, Russia was the most populous state in Europe: with 175 million inhabitants, it had almost 3 times the population of Germany, an army of 1.3 million men, and almost 5 million reservists.
 Its industrial growth, on the order of 5% per year between 1860 and 1913, and the vastness of its territory and natural resources made it a strategic giant.
 The Russian railway network grew from 50,000 km in 1900 to 75,000 in 1914.
 Coal production rose from 6 million tonnes in 1890 to 36 million in 1914.
-Oil production, thanks to the Baku deposits, was the second largest in the world.
-In Germany, Chief of Staff Moltke predicted that, as a result of Russia's rapid growth, German military power would be outclassed by that of its adversaries from 1916–1917, while France, strengthened by the Franco-Russian alliance of 1892, expected the "Russian steamroller" to crush Germany at the first hostile move.
+Oil production, thanks to the Baku deposits, was the second largest in the world after the United States.
+In Germany, Chief of Staff Moltke predicted that, as a result of Russia's rapid growth, German military power would be outclassed by that of its adversaries from 1916 to 1917, while France, strengthened by the Franco-Russian Alliance of 1892, expected the "Russian steamroller" to crush Germany at the first hostile move.

 However, this power rested on unstable foundations.
 Russian industrial production, ranked 4th in the world, surpassed that of France and Austria-Hungary, but lagged far behind that of the top three countries, the United States, the United Kingdom, and Germany.
 The development of the army, railroads, and industries was largely dependent on government loans, notably from France, and on imports of foreign capital and technology.
 Interest on the debt, the highest in the world, tended to outstrip the trade surplus.
 In 1914, 90% of the mining sector, 100% of oil, 40% of metallurgy, and 50% of the chemical industry belonged to foreign firms.
 Despite high tariffs, the Russian industry was not very competitive, and the country had to import most of its machinery, while exports were mainly represented by agricultural products (63% in 1913) and wood (11%).